virtual-labs/exp-sand-replacement-method-nitk/experiment/experiment-name.md

-## Determination of dry density by Sand Replacement method
+## Determination of dry density by sand replacement method